LIS

 7. Follow-up and monitoring to assess ongoing progress and to ensure services are delivered; and

-8. Education and counseling which guides the client and develops a supportive relationship that promotes the service plan.
+8. Education and counseling that guides the client and develops a supportive relationship that promotes the service plan.

-1. Services are not comparable in amount, duration, and scope.
-Authority of § 1915(g)(1) of the Act is invoked to limit case management providers for individuals with mental retardation and individuals with serious/chronic mental illness to the Community Services Boards only to enable them to provide services to serious/chronically mentally ill or mentally retarded individuals without regard to the requirements of § 1902(a)(10)(B) of the Act.
+1. Services are not comparable in amount, duration, or scope.
+Authority of § 1915(g)(1) of the Social Security Act is invoked to limit case management providers for individuals with a developmental disability and individuals with serious or chronic mental illness to the Community Services Boards only to enable them to provide services to individuals with a developmental disability or serious or chronic mental illness without regard to the requirements of § 1902(a)(10)(B) of the Social Security Act.

-2. To qualify as a provider of services through DMAS for rehabilitative mental health case management, the provider of the services must meet certain criteria.
-These criteria shall be:
+2. To qualify as a provider of services through DMAS for rehabilitative mental health case management, the provider of the services must meet the following criteria:

 a.
 The provider must have the administrative and financial management capacity to meet state and federal requirements;